 - children with learning difficulties and disabilities

-- children living in poverty or deprivation.
+- children living in poverty

-- going missing, running away, homelessness
+- going missing, running away, becoming homeless

-- inappropriate sexual behaviour
+- behaving in an inappropriate sexual way

-- association with older men
+- associating with older men

 - hanging out with groups of older people, anti-social groups, other vulnerable peers